-GM invests $200M in 2 Michigan plants
+GM says $200M in investment headed to 2 Michigan plants

 General Motors Co. said Friday it will invest $200 million at its Orion Assembly Plant and Pontiac Metal Center to help prepare for a future vehicle.
 The automaker said no new jobs are part of the investments.